utilmeta/utype/docs/en/guide/func.md

 # UserWarning: non-default argument: 'req' follows default argument: 'opt'
 ```

 That is, if a parameter supports passing in order, do not declare a required parameter after an optional parameter, which makes the optional parameter meaningless.
-If such a parameter supports passing by key, utype will only warn, but if such a parameter only supports passing in order, it will throw an error directly, as shown in
+If such a parameter supports passing by keyword, utype will only warn, but if such a parameter only supports passing in positional, it will throw an error directly, as shown in
 ```python
 import utype